Onyx-Protocol/Onyx/docs/enterprise/operations.md

 ### `/health`

-For uptime monitoring |  check `/health` periodically check.
-If your request returns anything but a 200 status code |  then the server is unavailable.
+For uptime monitoring, check `/health` periodically.
+If your request returns anything but a 200 status code, then the server is unavailable.

 This endpoint is **unauthenticated**.

 ### `/info`

-The `/info` endpoint reports basic information about the configuration of Chain Core |  as well as any errors encountered when updating the local state of the blockchain.
-These errors include problems with generating new blocks (if the core is a generator) |  or problems making requests to the generator core.
+The `/info` endpoint reports basic information about the configuration of Chain Core, as well as any errors encountered when updating the local state of the blockchain.
+These errors include problems with generating new blocks (if the core is a generator), or problems making requests to the generator core.

 This endpoint is **authenticated** via HTTP Basic Auth.
-Use a client API token in the password basic auth field |  e.g.:
+For the password field, use a client API token.
+The username should be left blank, e.g.:

 ```
-GET https://:client API token@chaincore.example.com/info
+GET https://:<client API token>@chaincore.example.com/info
 ```

 #### Response